 If you become deemed UK domiciled we will also tax the value of any benefits that you, or in certain circumstances a close family member, receive from the offshore trust.
-This is Instead of taxing any income or gains.
+We will do this from the point you become deemed UK domiciled.
+This is instead of taxing any income or gains.
 We will apply this charge if we can match the value of the benefit with protected foreign source income or gains from the trust structure.
 As you can no longer use the remittance basis this charge will apply to benefits that you have received anywhere in the world.

-It's possible for such a trust to lose this special protected status if the trust becomes 'tainted'.
+It's possible for a trust to lose this special protected status if the trust becomes 'tainted'.
 This can happen for example, where loans are made between the deemed domiciled settlor and a trust where:

-- the settlor makes a loan to the trust on non-commercial terms - the settlor takes a loan from the trust and pays excessive interest on that loan to the Trustees - a fixed term loan agreed before the settlor became deemed UK domicile on non-commercial terms, is not put on to commercial terms at the end of the fixed term - · interest on a loan is capitalised - interest due on a loan is not paid
+- the settlor makes a loan to the Trust on non-commercial terms - the settlor takes a loan from the Trust and pays excessive interest on that loan to the Trustees - a fixed term loan agreed before you become deemed domicile on non-commercial terms is not put on to commercial terms at the end of the fixed term - interest on a loan is capitalised - interest due on a loan is not paid